-, in thousands of dollars

 Non-capital losses Operating losses

 Canada United States

 \$ \$

-2019 - 975

 2020 - 830

 2021 - 1

 2022 - 366

+2023 - 960

-Thereafter 36,909 121,512
+Thereafter 41,275 130,902

-36,909 123,684
+41,275 133,059

 Future use of U.S. loss carry-forwards is subject to certain limitations under provisions of the Internal Revenue Code including limitations subject to Section 382, which relates to a 50% change in control over a three-year period and are further dependent upon the Company attaining profitable operations.
 An ownership change under Section 382 occurred on January 22, 2009 regarding losses incurred by AGC, of which the attributes of those losses were transferred to Trilogy Metals US with the purchase of the mineral property in October 2011.
 Therefore, approximately \$39.4 million of the U.S. losses above are subject to limitation under Section 382.
 Accordingly, the Company's ability to use these losses may be limited.
 Furthermore, tax reform provisions under section 172 allow federal net operating losses arising in tax years subsequent to December 31, 2017 to be carried forward indefinitely.
-As at November 30, 2018 the Company has \$4.7 million in operating losses that can be carried forward indefinitely.
+As at November 30, 2019 the Company has \$10.7 million in operating losses that can be carried forward indefinitely.

-Additional changes in control may have occurred after October 2011 which may further limit the availability of losses.
+An additional change in control may have occurred after November 30, 2011 which may further limit the availability of losses prior to the date of change in control.